Skip to main content

 • Avoid using blue collection boxes on holidays and weekends to limit your mail’s exposure to potential theft.

-Crypto investment scams promise huge returns with "zero risk," and often start with an ad, post, or message on a social media platform.
-Once hooked, you are convinced to send money to purchase crypto but those crypto “investments” go straight to a scammer’s wallet.
+Crypto investment scams promise huge returns with “zero risk,” and often start with an ad, post, or message on a social media platform.
+Once hooked, you are convinced to send money to purchase crypto, but those crypto “investments” go straight to a scammer’s wallet.
+Here are a few suggestions to help you avoid a crypto scam.

 Online & Mobile Banking | Fraud prevention